Monorail Resort

 All three monorail resorts offer Magic Kingdom advantages:

-Resort To Magic Kingdom Monorail Station Walk to MK
+Resort To Magic Kingdom (outbound) Monorail Station Walk to MK

 Quick Reference